Principal bundles under reductive groups: Transitive affine groupoids with base the spectrum of a field

 \section{Transitive affine groupoids with base the spectrum of a field}

 \emph{In this section $k$ is a field and $X$ is a non-empty $k$\nd scheme}.

-From this section on we work in the category of schemes over $k$.
-In particular pregroupoids and groupoids over $X$ will always be understood to be over $X/k$, and transitivity for a groupoid over $X$ will always be understood as transitivity over $X/k$.
-The main result of this section is Theorem~\ref{t:neutral}, which implies in particular that when $k$ is algebraically closed, every transitive affine groupoid over $X$ arises from a principal bundle.
+From this section on we work in the category of schemes over a base field $k$.
+In particular pregroupoids and groupoids will be understood to be in this category, unless otherwise indicated.

-The following lemma is taken, with a slight change in notation and hypotheses, from \cite[Lemma~1.1.1]{O10}, to which we refer for the proof.
-In \cite{O10} it was assumed throughout that $k$ is of characteristic $0$, and the lemma was proved under the assumption that either the $G_\lambda$ (i.e.\ the $U_\lambda$ of \cite[Lemma~1.1.1]{O10}) are unipotent or $k$ is algebraically closed.
-Only the algebraically closed case is required here, and in this case the proof of \cite{O10} applies unmodified in arbitrary characteristic.